-ROLLBACK OF OPERATION AND MAINTENANCE TAX RATE...
-Chapter 49 of the Texas Water Code, as amended, classifies districts differently based on the current operation and maintenance tax rate or on the percentage of build-out that the District has completed.
-Districts that have adopted an operation and maintenance tax rate for the current year that is 2.5 cents or less per \$100 of taxable value are classified as "Special Taxing Units."
-Districts that have financed, completed, and issued bonds to pay for all improvements and facilities necessary to serve at least 95% of the projected build-out of the district are classified as "Developed Districts."
+SB 2 classifies districts differently based on the current operation and maintenance tax rate or on the percentage of build-out that the District has completed.
+Districts that have adopted an operation and maintenance tax rate for the current year that is 2.5 cents or less per \$100 of taxable value are classified as "Low Tax Rate Districts."
+Districts that have finished, completed and issued bonds to pay for all improvements and facilities necessary to serve at least ninety-five percent (95%) of the projected build-out of the district are classified as "Developed Districts."
 Districts that do not meet either of the classifications previously discussed are classified herein as "Developing Districts."
-The impact each classification has on the ability of a district to increase its operation and maintenance tax rate is described for each classification below.
-Debt service and contract tax rates cannot be reduced by a rollback election held within any of the districts described below.
+The impact each classification has on the ability of a district to increase its operation and maintenance tax rate pursuant to SB 2 is described for each classification below.